 Rod on the Outlaw Trail

 Republic’s The Plunderers is no relation to Allied Artists’ 1960 black & white picture of the same name, the last Western of Jeff Chandler.
 They just happen to have the same title.
 The 1948 one was quite a big effort: they shot it in their Trucolor process, quite unusual for a Western at that time, and studio boss Herb Yates threw some budget at it (equally unusual).
 Yates had Joseph Kane (right) direct it, the studio’s top Westernist, of whom Scott Eyman has rather unkindly and even inaccurately said that he was “a man who made more than one hundred movies without an interesting shot to be found in any of them.”
 Kane had done a lot of those John Wayne Westerns for Republic in the 40s and also churned out Roy Rogers and Gene Autry oaters.
-Kane was also often credited as associate producer, as in this case.
+He was also often credited as associate producer, as in this case.
 He was a steady hand if not always inspired.

 To back Rod up they had Hungarian Ilona Massey as leading lady (Yates had a penchant for European dames).
 She had an operetta voice that sounds oddly refined in her two saloon songs (she’d played opposite Nelson Eddy, and the year before had done a musical Western with him).
 She had a slight Dietrich-y look to her (with a rectangular mouth) but this was her only proper Western and she wasn’t suited to the genre one bit.
 Rod is supposed to fall for her big time but though he gallantly does his best, you just don’t believe it at all.

 Forrest Tucker (left) is the chief baddy, one of those Robert Prestonish charming rogue types.
 I always like Forrest.
-Long before he was Sergeant O’Rourke in F Troop he’d been noticeable in Western feature films, debuting impressively as Wade Harper on The Westerner in 1940.
+Long before he was Sergeant O’Rourke in F Troop he’d been noticeable in Western feature films, debuting impressively as Wade Harper in The Westerner in 1940.
 That was starting at the top.
 Wyler wanted someone with oomph who could take on Gary Cooper in a fight.
 He was the thug Ernie in Coroner Creek with Randolph Scott the same year as The Plunderers.
 He was always entertaining in Westerns.
 He was back with Rod for Republic, again as ther bad guy, in the rather good San Antone in 1953.
 You always get full value in a Western from Forrest.

 There are good parts (for once) for two great stalwarts of the genre, Paul Fix (right) and Francis Ford.
-I’ll be posting soon about the latter, a most interesting character.
 They were both often relegated to ‘Barman (uncredited)’ or similar bit parts but just occasionally they got to have a fair speaking part, and they were always noticeably good when they did.
 Ford is the storekeeper; Fix is Forrest’s scurrilous henchman.

 There were also small parts for Franklyn Farnum, Rex Lease and Kenneth MacDonald, so you can have fun spotting them, and this picture was unusual for having two Lone Rangers in it: both Clayton Moore and John Hart appear (briefly).
 History does not relate if they got on.